tbedford/Notes/README.md

 here until I find a better place for them.
 I hope to have a website up and running soon where a lot of this stuff can go.

+## IoT notes

+- Not all sensors have a MAC ID, and use of TCP/IP at edge of network is impractical.
+- Because of very low cost requirements, sensors and IoT devices may be manufactired without references to centralized authority, leading to challenges around addressability.
+- Machine to machine communication, rather than human to web server (therefore different requirement)
+- Sensors are mostly generating data (asymmetrical comms)
+- Sensors/control circuits need to be resposnive and deterministic (round trip nework protocols are not efficient here)
+- Pub/Sub model works better than peer to peer
+- Ultimately about connection into a network of unparalleled size

+Architecture

+- smart sensors (packet pumps) wirelessly feeding into router
+- smart sensors have limited to no permanent storage
+- routers have permanent storage so they can cache
+- routers can transmit packet stream to pub/sub network
+- smartphone (or smartphone type device) could become the router/concentrator
+- management of software (updates, patches etc), device connections, device discovert is a big challenge
+- we could be looking at 700+ billion IoT devices
+- sensors need to be cheap enough to be disposable (they can easily be lost or damaged), whereas smart phone is not disposable
+- sensor data is often infrequent, and tiny, compared to Internet human oriented apps such as web browsing and video streaming
+- cost, battery life.
+- often sensor data will be quite compact - a few hundred bytes a day (but aggregated data from devices is vast)
+- sensor will often be wireless (reduces cost and complexity, not need for cables, more practical)
+- solar power
+- example: oil rig would be a good testbed for low voltage wireless sensors connected to main logging unit
+  - interesting issue.
+I put a level sensor in mud pit 3.
+Back at the logging unit how do I identify that sensor (it probably has a ID of some kind, but how to I associate that with location?)
+- eample: car, multiple wireless sensors
+- smart sensor would probably be Arduino (or less) in capability.
+Concentrators might be Pi level.

 ## RTOS course notes

 1) Super loop